Francis W. Wynkoop

-Francis W. Wynkoop (January 24, 1902 – September 2, 1978), was an American architect, known for building educational school buildings in Pacific Grove and San Carlos, and oceanfront homes in Carmel Point at the southern city limits of Carmel-by-the-Sea, California.
-One of them is the noted Butterfly House on Scenic Drive.
+Francis (Frank) W. Wynkoop (January 24, 1902 – September 2, 1978), was an American architect, known for designing school buildings in Pacific Grove and San Carlos.
+He also designed oceanfront homes in Carmel Point at the southern city limits of Carmel-by-the-Sea, California, including the noted Butterfly House on Scenic Drive.

 Early life

 Wynkoop was born on January 24, 1902, in Denver, Colorado.
 His father was Francis Murray Wynkoop (1869-1954) and mother was Leona Mehan (1880-1951).
-His grandfather was Edward W. Wynkoop (1836-1891), one of the founders of the city of Denver, Colorado.
-Wynkoop Street in Denver is named after him.
-In 1904, when Wynkoop was two years old, his parents moved from Albuquerque, New Mexico to Long Beach, California.
+His grandfather was Edward W. Wynkoop (1836-1891), one of the founders of the city of Denver.
+In 1904, when Wynkoop was two years old, his parents moved from Albuquerque, New Mexico, to Long Beach, California.
 In 1910, he lived with his parents in Vallejo, California.
 By 1920, when he was 17 years old, he was living with his family in Pomona, California.

 Professional background

 In early 1921, Wynkoop opened an office on 1261 American Avenue, in Long Beach and was connected with D. H. Archibald, a city contractor and builder.
-In December 1921, he completed the design for two $6,000 brick one-story four family apartment buildings at 620 New York street.
-The buildings would house eight families.
+In December 1921, he completed the design for two $6,000 brick one-story, four-family apartment buildings at 620 New York Street.

-On July 27, 1924, Wynkoop won second place out of fifty-two plans submitted in the McGrath & Selover contest under the direction of the Long Beach Architectural Association.
+On July 27, 1924, Wynkoop won second place out of 52 plans submitted in the McGrath & Selover contest under the direction of the Long Beach Architectural Association.
 The plan he submitted provided the design of a small two-bedroom one bath Spanish style home.
 At this time Wynkoop moved his office to the entire eighth floor of the Kress building (listed among the Long Beach historic landmarks).

 About 1930, Wynkoop married Adabelle May Roberts (1899-1953) in California.
-They had one son and one daughter.
-In 1931, during the Great Depression in the United States, Wynkoop moved with his wife to Seattle, Washington where he was a draftsman at the Metropolitan Building Company.
+They had one son, Dudley, and one daughter, Nancy.
+In 1931, during the Great Depression in the United States, Wynkoop moved with his wife to Seattle, Washington, where he was a draftsman at the Metropolitan Building Company.
 Dudley Francis Wynkoop (1931-2012) was born on September 8, 1931.

 In 1935, Wynkoop and his family moved to Fresno, California.
 On February 8, 1936, Nancy Wynkoop (1936-1975) was born in Fresno.
-In 1937, Wynkoop relocated his family to Bakersfield, California where he became the local architect with the Adams and Wynkoop firm.
+In 1937, Wynkoop relocated his family to Bakersfield, California, where he became the local architect with the Adams and Wynkoop firm.
 His office was at the Haberfeld building where he worked on nine Kern County schools and war housing in Lerdo, California.
 Architect Eugene Kinn Choy worked for Wynkoop in Bakersfield.

-Wynkoop divorced Adabelle May Roberts in Reno, Nevada in October 1944 and married Virginia Rosemary Floyd-Tracy (1918-1998) in Carson City, Nevada.
-They had two children together, Jay and Thor Wynkoop.
-By 1945, Wynkoop was principal for the Frank Wynkoop and Associates, Architects in San Francisco.
+Wynkoop divorced Adabelle May Roberts in October 1944 and married Virginia Rosemary Floyd-Tracy (1918-1998) in Carson City, Nevada.
+They had one son together, Thor Wynkoop.
+Wynkoop later adopted Jay: Virginia's son by a previous marriage.
+By 1945, Wynkoop was the principal owner for the firm Frank Wynkoop and Associates, Architects in San Francisco.

 Carmel-by-the-Sea

-Wynkoop and his family moved to Carmel-by-the-Sea, California in the early 1950s.
-His mother, Leona, died soon after, on December 13, 1951 at a San Bernardino, California hospital.
+Wynkoop and his family moved to Carmel-by-the-Sea, California, in the early 1950s.
+His mother, Leona, died soon after, on December 13, 1951, at a San Bernardino, California, hospital.